Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 3. The Lock product communicates with the Hub via Bluetooth, so keep both devices within close range (recommended within 5 meters).

-4. Starting with SwitchBot app version 9.0, cloud services are enabled automatically, no manual setup is needed (the cloud service option has been removed).
+4. Starting with SwitchBot app version 9.0, Third-party Services are enabled automatically, no manual setup is needed (the Third-party Service option has been removed).
 Once the Lock product is placed near the Hub, they will connect automatically, allowing remote control via the app.

 *You can check the communicaiton signals by navigating to SwitchBot App -> Profile -> Manage Hub.